 Ingredients You Need

-To make this bread you’ll need some pantry staples plus fresh fruit.
+To make this Cranberry Orange Bread, you’ll need some pantry staples plus fresh fruit.
 Here’s a look at the ingredients:

 ingredients in cranberry bread

-• All-purpose flour: This flour ensures the bread is light, tender, and delicious.
+• All-purpose flour: This flour ensures the bread is light, tender, and delicious, so it’s my preference here.

-• Baking powder and baking soda: A combination of these leaveners ensures the bread bakes through and rises properly.
+• Baking powder and baking soda: A combination of these ensures the bread bakes through and rises properly.
+Make sure they are fresh and active.

-• Egg: I add egg to this bread to ensure it has a nice crumb.
+• Egg: I add egg to this bread to ensure it has a nice crumb and holds together well as it bakes.

-• Maple syrup: I like maple syrup in baking, but see the Ingredient Substitutions for other options.
+• Maple syrup: I like using maple syrup in this Cranberry Orange Bread, but see the Ingredient Substitutions for other options.

-• Butter: I like to use unsalted butter in baking so I can then control the salt for flavor.
+• Butter: I like to use unsalted butter in baking so I can control the salt for flavor.
+If you use salted butter in your kitchen, that is fine too.

 • Orange juice: You can use bottled juice from the store or freshly squeezed orange juice.